Cray-HPE/docs-csm/operations/kubernetes/Troubleshoot_Unresponsive_kubectl_Commands.md

     The node must be rebooted if the remediation of restarting kubelet and containerd did not resolve the kworker and high load average issue.

-    **Important:** If the node experiencing issues is `ncn-w001`, the ipmitool command must be run from another node that has access to the management plane.
+    **IMPORTANT:** If the node experiencing issues is `ncn-w001`, the ipmitool command must be run from another node that has access to the management plane.
 The admin will be cut off if using `ncn-w001` when powering off `ncn-w001-mgmt`.

     Replace NODE\_NAME in the commands below with the node experiencing the issue.
 In this example, it is `ncn-w001`.